RyanGano/code-review-trainer/README.md

 ## Contributing

-We welcome contributions to the Code Review Tester project!
+We welcome contributions to the Code Review Trainer project!
 Here's how you can help:

 ### Getting Started with Contributing